jross9/FPGA-Samples/Testbench/010_HelloWorld1/README.md

 The way I understand it, in a testbench, the time units are somewhat arbitrary.
 I will revisit the time units in simulations at a later date.

 In this example we show how time is measured in units.
-We we define time in units denoted by a ‘#’ then a number which represents the amount of time that will pass until the next one.
+We define time in units denoted by a ‘#’ then a number which represents the amount of time that will pass until the next one.

 For example: